MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 ## Talking points

 **What do I need in order to use Talking points?​**<br>
-Talking points require Office 365 Exchange and a configured server-side sync (SSS) profile (mailbox need not be enabled for SSS).​
+Talking points require Microsoft 365 Exchange and a configured server-side sync (SSS) profile (mailbox need not be enabled for SSS).​

 **How do I enable Talking points?​**<br>
 Install [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] and enable the Talking points feature from **Settings** > **AI setup**.​